MeghanaDevaliya/PLC_Trend_Visualizer/README.md

 LoadTuning.tsx
 Provides a single Load Start / Stop button and frequency controls.

-  output file- screenshot of the output.
+  output file- screenshot of the output and recorded screen.

 # Any known limitations or trade-offs